Omega Aerial Refueling Services Flight 70: Cracking issues

-According to Boeing, before the accident, there were 45 reported midspar fitting cracks, including 3 engine separations.
+According to Boeing, there were 45 reported midspar fitting cracks, including 3 engine separations prior to the incident.

 Service bulletins and airworthiness directives

 Between 1975 and 1993 a series of Boeing service bulletins and FAA airworthiness directives were published to address the midspar cracks.
-These included initial inspections on No. 2 and No. 3 engine midspar fittings, followed by repetitive visual inspections.
+These included initial inspections on the No. 2 and No. 3 engine midspar fittings, followed by repetitive visual inspections.
 When the fittings were eventually replaced with ones with larger radii in critical areas, the inspections were terminated.
 Nacelle droop stripes were also to be installed, which were supposed to indicate when a nacelle support structure is broken.

 Omega conducted visual inspections from 1996 to 2003, when a records review found that the fittings were replaced by the plane's previous operator in 1983.
 Because of this they stopped the inspections, however post-crash inspection showed no such replacement took place.
 Because of this fatigue cracks were allowed to form in the inadequate old fittings.

 Probable cause

-The NTSB determines that the probable cause of this accident was:
+The NTSB determined that the probable cause of this accident was: